BradHacker/hackclub/workshops/dodge/README.md

 `background()` is a function that sets the appearance of the background.
 Here we're using three arguments to define the red, green, and blue (RGB) values of a color, which will be the background color of our canvas.
 You can use `background` in some more ways, though, which are detailed in documentation [here](https://p5js.org/reference/#/p5/background).

-If you save and refresh live preview, you'll see that I've chosen this dark blue.
+After you edit the code, hit run again, you'll see that I've chosen this dark blue.
 You can experiment with the RGB values and choose your own background color.

 Now that we've finished setting up, it's time to add the most important thing to our game: the player.

 ### Adding the Player

 So where should we create the player?
 Well, we definitely want to have it when we load the game, so it might make sense to put player creation in `setup()`.
-Let's first declare the existence of the player at the top of the file with:
+Let's first declare the existence of the player at the **top of the file** with:

 ```js
 var player;